 The Recover Tab & RecoverAssist

 When a hardware or software failure has occurred, it is critical to recover your system quickly.
-RecoverAssist achieves this by creating a bootable media that can start your system, access hardware and recover your server or workstation using an image backup.
+RecoverAssist achieves this by creating a bootable media that can start and then recover your server or workstation using an image backup.

 BackupAssist's Recovery tab uses RecoverAssist, a built-in feature that creates a customized, bootable RecoverAssist media, such as a disk or external drive.
 This media will start your computer and access a backup image to perform a bare-metal recovery, and recover your system.
 The backup image can be a BackupAssist System Protection backup, created using the bare-metal option.
 This image will include the operating system, configurations, and any data and applications selected for the backup.

 Important : If a RecoverAssist media is created during the trial period, it will expire.
 The RecoverAssist media will need to be re-created once a BackupAssist license has been purchased.
 This must be done after you purchase a license, if you want to have a permanent, bootable recovery media.

 Creating a RecoverAssist recovery media

 The RecoverAssist Builder allows you to create bootable recovery environments on optical disks and removable drives, such as DVDs, Blu-ray disks, USB thumb drives, external hard drives and SD cards.